holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 }
 ```

-[WP-TODO: what happened to the verbiness of these endpoints?!]

-* `AppInfo -> AppInfo(Option<AppInfo>)`: Get info about the app, including info about each cell instantiated by this app.
+* `GetAppInfo -> AppInfoReturned(Option<AppInfo>)`: Get info about the app, including info about each cell instantiated by this app.
 See above for the defintion of `AppInfo`.

 * `CallZome(ZomeCall) -> ZomeCalled(ExternIO)`: Call a zome function.
     * **Notes**: Implementations MUST enforce a valid capability for the function being called.
 This means that if the function is covered by a transferrable or assigned grant, the secret MUST be provided and valid; and if the function is covered by an assigned grant, the provenance MUST be valid.
 Regardless of the grant's access type, implementations MUST enforce that the provided signature matches the provided provenance.
 Implementations also MUST prevent replay attacks by rejecting a call that supplies a nonce that has been seen before or an expiry timestamp that has passed.